Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 If you're lucky enough to have a 9300 ready to run this please note: The device requires a the 120GB USB external storage installed on the back of the device, thats why for this lab we will be utilising the DevNet 9300 sandbox

-In this guide we have 2 methods of running the containers, with the CLI or through the GUI.
-For completeness we'll cover both in this guide, your welcome to just do one (GUI is by far the easiest).
+In reality we have a couple of options for deploying containers, with the traditonal IOS-XE CLI, through the switch webUI and with Cisco DNA-Centre controller.
+In this guide we will cover just the CLI deployment to give you an idea how things work under the hood but you're welcome to use either of the GUI options.

-Within this guide we'll be focusing on how to run iperf3 to carry out very basic testing on the network.
+Within this guide we'll be focusing on how to run iperf3 to carry out very basic bitrate testing on the network.
 The container we're going to run can be found [here](https://hub.docker.com/r/mlabbe/iperf3)

 ### Step 1 - Packaging and transferring the Docker container to the device